Registered nurses may not always be present for AISD kids this year

 She and Seton said Seton supervisors will always be available to help campuses.

-“If the nurses can be well-staffed and have clinical assistants that they are comfortable delegating to, because they’re trained, you know that that’s great that you can make it work,” Schwind said.
-“But if you’re going to have less nurse hours– actually registered nurse hours available to those students, and to that health aide, it is– it would be a concern for me as a parent or grandparent.”
+“If the nurses can be well-staffed and have clinical assistants that they are comfortable delegating to, because they’re trained, you know, that’s great that you can make it work,” Schwind said.
+“But if you’re going to have less nurse hours, actually registered nurse hours available to those students, and to that health aide, it is — it would be a concern for me as a parent or grandparent.”

 “I can say that as a parent, I would be concerned.
 As a grandparent now of school-aged children, I would be very concerned, especially if I had a student with a chronic issue,” she said.

-She added that an RN is also important for students who don’t have a medical condition.
+She added an RN is also important for students who don’t have a medical condition.

 “There’s always that emergency on the playground or that unknown allergic reaction that might occur by ingesting a food they’ve not ever ingested before,” Schwind explained.